ld17282/Ad-Astra/README.md

 <details open>
     <summary><b> The Team </b></summary> <a name="contacts"></a>

 <p>Laurence is a creative Astronautical Engineer 🚀 turned Software Engineer 👩🏽‍💻, highly skilled in JavaScript, React, CSS/SCSS, and Three.js.
-I am adept at driving ideas to fruition, wrangling the ideation process by distilling ideas to their essence and nurturing them into tangible projects.
-I consistently harnesses my dedication to creativity in order to foster a culture of innovative thought, and always rises to the challenge of sustaining motivation that cascades throughout a team.</p>
+She is adept at driving ideas to fruition, wrangling the ideation process by distilling ideas to their essence, and nurturing them into tangible projects.
+She consistently harnesses her dedication to creativity in order to foster a culture of innovative thought, and always rises to the challenge of sustaining motivation that cascades throughout a team.</p>

 - [GitHub](https://github.com/ld17282)
 - [LinkedIn](https://www.linkedin.com/in/laurencediarra/)